dahlbaek/datapackage-py/README.md

 #### `package.add_resource(descriptor)`

 Add new resource to data package.
-The data package descriptor will be validated  with newly added resource descriptor.
+The data package descriptor will be validated with the newly added resource descriptor.

 - `descriptor (dict)` - data resource descriptor
 - `(exceptions.DataPackageException)` - raises error if something goes wrong